Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Results

 \subsection{Real time Dynamics}

 We continue by using our method to study the real time dynamics of the vN entropy following quenches.

 We begin with the analytically tractable KG model.
-The quenches with several increasing post-quench masses are shown in Figure~\ref{fig:kg_to_kg_quench}.
+The mass quenches with several increasing post-quench masses are shown in Figure~\ref{fig:kg_to_kg_quench}.
 We study the dynamics of the vN entropy between the left and the right half of the system ($\ell=0.5$) and compare the HT results with the analytical results from the covariance matrix formalism.
-As previously, we displace the curves by a constant such that they start from the same point.
+We displace the curves by a constant such that they start from the same point.
 This is to account for the non-universal cutoff dependent constant resulting form the difference in truncation schemes in the two methods.

-In the quenches to the massless post-quench Hamiltonian, we observed the expected CFT linear growth of the vN entropy.
+In the quenches to the massless post-quench Hamiltonian, we observe the expected CFT linear growth of the vN entropy.
 The linear growth is interrupted at $t=L/2$ by a reflection when the quasiparticles from the cut reach the system boundaries.
 At $t=L$ this results in a recurrence and the free dispersionless nature of the model leads to periodic dynamics.
 This is shown in panel~(a).

-At nonzero mass, the dynamics develops an oscillatory component with a frequency proportional to the boson mass $m$.
-For a thermodynamically large system $L\gg1/m$, this oscillatory dynamics is expected to be on top of a linear growth before reaching a plateau.
-This is indeed what we observe in the bottom right plot with the largest mass case.
-Because the size of the subset that we are computing the entropy of (half of the system) is of the same order as the system size, there are a few oscillations coming from the reflections of the boundaries before the plateau fully equilibrates.
-For masses of the order of the system size, the finite size reflections from the boundaries dominate, so the linear growth becomes obscured by them, which is what we see in panel~(c).
-For intermediate masses for which the correlation length is an order of magnitude but not more smaller than the system size, linear growth becomes visible (although superposed with significant oscillations).
-However, the plateau keeps undergoing significant oscillations due to reflections from the boundary as shown in panel~(b).
+At nonzero mass, the vN entropy develops an oscillatory component with a frequency proportional to the boson mass $m$.
+For a thermodynamically large system $L\gg1/m$, oscillatory dynamics are expected to be on top of a linear growth before reaching a plateau.
+This is indeed what we observe in panel~(d) with the largest mass case.

+At intermediate masses [panels (b) and (c)], the vN entropy is influenced by both factors - the massive particle and the finite system size.
+For masses of the order of the system size, the oscillations driven by the mass are visible but the oscillations coming from the reflections from the boundaries are still prominent.
+Thus, the linear growth becomes obscured by them which is what we see in panel~(b).
+For intermediate masses for which the correlation length is an order of magnitude but not more smaller than the system size, the linear growth becomes visible as shown in panel~(c).
+However, the plateau keeps undergoing significant oscillations due to reflections from the boundary.